 Meet Our Team

 Josie Cole is one of the friendliest people on the planet.
 She is a proud mother to two wonderful grown daughters and is a registered nurse who works behind the scenes teaching doctors all about medical coding.
 She ran a half marathon in 2016 for clean water in Africa, and has been eager to help launch 360 Vision for Africa.
-In 2017 she started a home based business selling 31 bags.
+In 2017 she started a home based business selling Thirty-one Bags.
 Her faith motivates her to want to make a difference, and her dream has been to support the orphanage by giving a portion of what she sells.
 It's a joy to have Josie on our team.

 Shartsi Musherure exudes the beauty of the people of Uganda.
 She is a patient substitute teacher for special education, is the mother of 4 delightful and dedicated children, has a law degree, is married to a pediatric dentist and owns a radio station in Africa.
 Although ambitious, her demeanor is humble and gentle, just like the Savior she follows.
 Shartsi has been committed to helping the orphanage for a number of years, and it's an honor to have her part of the team.